Community Engagement in the Commonwealth

 Primary VCEI insights are represented in this summary, with recommendations for individuals and organizations about using the data.

 The full findings of the VCEI can be found below in the following comprehensive reports, which detail data by a variety of demographics and response areas.
+We are also pleased to share regional reports:

 Let us know if your organization is interested in partnering with us to bring the VCEI data to your community.